Characters: Warhammer 40000 Imperial Guard

 - Sentinel pilots are used to acting independently and on their own initiative, so wise commanders are willing to look the other way if they advance without orders.

 - Catachans tend to be extremely self-disciplined (surviving to adulthood on their Death World of a homeworld demands it) but that discipline rarely resembles the kind of discipline other worlds would recognize as military, since Catachans tend to interact with an almost casual and cavalier ease of manner.

 - Mighty Glacier: The Leman Russ battle tank has the Lumbering Behemoth special rule, crippling its mobility compared to other tanks, but allowing it to fire additional weapons along with its main cannon.
-Fitting with the trope, there are only two non-super heavy vehicles in the entire game that are harder to take down than a Leman Russ.

 - More Dakka:

 - Taking a cue from the Orks, the Leman Russ Punisher variant has a gatling cannon that fires twenty shots a round, theoretically capable of turning entire Ork mobs into goo.
 You can have up to twelve of them in a standard Imperial Guard army.